dmbarbour/glas/docs/GlasApps.md

 The state for a large application could feasibly be distributed across many machines.
 But it might be easier to model deployment of several smaller transaction machines, and bind certain states between them.
 Perhaps the IO between components can be based on bounded-buffer queues or CRDTs.

 This seems an area worth exploring.
 But it might well become another 'layer' of models.

-## Security

-### Sandboxing Subprograms

-A subprogram can easily be scoped to a region of the environment via scoped `try` or explicit rewriting of paths.
-The latter option, explicit rewriting, has worse performance but greater flexibility: the program can redirect paths to logically 'mount' different parts of the environment.

-### Protecting Invariants

-A transaction can easily check invariants before running, and check again before committing.
-This benefits from hierarchical transactions.